Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction: Methodology: Domain Adaptation via Manifold Optimization

 Proposition~\ref{prop:unifUB} highlights that the gap between target and source risks of a composite estimator $\beta = V \alpha$ can be controlled by two complexities: $\|\alpha\|$ and $\|V^\top(\Sigma_{\cT} - \Sigma_{\cS})V\|_{\mathrm{F}}$.
 The term $\|V^\top(\Sigma_{\cT} - \Sigma_{\cS})V\|_{\mathrm{F}}$ quantifies the alignment of the subspace $V$ with the directions of covariance shift; in essence, a term describing stability for extrapolation.
 The term may also be interpreted as a quadratic maximum mean discrepancy (MMD) between covariate distributions in the linear subspace $V$.
 Indeed, under the map $\psi_V(X) = V^\top X X^\top V$,

-Finally, note that the right-hand side in Proposition~\ref{prop:unifUB} is a regularized source risk minimization, regularized by ridge and stability penalties.
+Finally, note that the right-hand side of \eqref{eq:unifUB} is a regularized source risk minimization, regularized by ridge and stability penalties.
 More importantly, it is an actionable surrogate objective for domain adaptation, solely depending on $\cP_{\cS}(X, Y)$ and $\cP_{\cT}(X)$.